 - A Call For Arms!
 (9 minutes – 1940) was produced to encourage women to volunteer for work in the munitions factories to aid the war effort.

 - Dangerous Moonlight (1 hour 34 minutes – 1941) is a romantic drama.
 Featuring a fictional Polish RAF pilot fighting in the Battle of Britain, it tells a classic love versus duty story.

-Thanks to Brain Desmond Hurst estate and Northern Ireland War Memorial.
+With thanks to Brian Desmond Hurst estate and Northern Ireland War Memorial.